Courses

 Class not currently open for registration.
 Click here to be notified of future offerings.

-If you are looking for an opportunity to learn how to put a handle on a mug or improve your pottery skills, this is the class for you!
-The workshop will focus on wheel-throwing cups and learning various methods of handle-making.
+If you are looking for an opportunity to learn how make tea bowls and tumblers and improve your wheel throwing skills, this is the class for you!
+The course will focus on wheel throwing and trimming drinking vessels.

 Class not currently open for registration.
 Click here to be notified of future offerings.